top of page

 • Playdough: Pinch and roll different creations.

-• Melissa and Doug Magentic Bug Game Puzzle:
+• Melissa and Doug Magentic Bug Game Puzzle: Pull the bugs up usig the magnetic rod.

 • Mr. Mouth: Flip the flies into the frog's mouth.
 The person who gets the most flies in his mouth, wins!